 You can visit your primary care physician or a therapist who specializes in anxiety disorders.
 Do NOT rely on the infinite wisdom of your best friend who swears by a particular brand of CBD oils she sells on the side.

 2. Do NOT be afraid of medication.

 If THAT doctor also thinks medication is the best choice for you, then try it.
 Do not listen to “internet health gurus” when it comes to making serious decisions about your health.

 It may be that medication doesn’t work for you at all, but you need to try it for yourself, under the supervision of a trained medical professional.
 It doesn’t mean you’ll be on it forever, but it might be what you need RIGHT NOW.

 I say this as someone for whom medication has played an integral roll in my own recovery.
 I am NOT, however, suggesting that it is necessary or right for everyone – only that a medical professional should be assisting you with the decision.

 3. Go to therapy.

 Cognitive Behavioral Therapy has worked wonders for many anxiety sufferers.
 Depending on the root causes of your anxiety, you may need talk therapy to work through past traumas.
 If you have access, please make an appointment.

-4. Find a supplemental anxiety management regimen that works for you.
+4. Create an anxiety management system that works for you.